Ben Affleck addresses his 'mischaracterized' remarks about Jennifer Garner and that Grammys moment - Local News 8

 Affleck said he believes his quotes were “mischaracterized it in order to make it clickbait” and “it didn’t matter how many times I said, ‘I do not feel this way.
 I’m telling you, I don’t blame my ex-wife for my alcoholism.'”

-Affleck and Jennifer Lopez reuinted nearly 20 years after they were first engaged and married in July 2022.
+Affleck and Jennifer Lopez reunited nearly 20 years after they were first engaged and married in July 2022.

 “[Jennifer Lopez] tells me today, ‘Relax, be yourself.
 Have fun.
 You’re actually a fun guy who is real and genuine and you just seem so serious,'” Affleck told THR.
 “Do I seem serious?
 But as in many things, she’s really right.
 And she loves me.
 She’s looking out for me.
 She’s trying to help me.”